-You meet the Rome III criteria for IBS if your symptoms began at least 6 months ago, you have had abdominal (belly) pain or discomfort at least 3 days each month in the last 3 months, and at least two of the following statements are true:1
+You are more likely to have IBS if you have these symptoms and they have lasted at least 6 months, you have had belly pain at least 3 days each month for at least 3 months, and at least two of the following are true:1

 - The pain is relieved by having a bowel movement.

 - The pain is linked to a change in how often you have a bowel movement.

 - The pain is linked to a change in the appearance or consistency of your stool.

 Because there are no structural problems in the intestines of people who have IBS, some people may think this means that the symptoms "are all in their head."
 This isn't true.
 The pain, discomfort, and bloating are real.
 They have many different causes that can be addressed to help relieve symptoms.

 When you have IBS, your pattern of bowel movements may be different over time.
 Two or more of the following may happen: